Rbhu376264/TechTrove/fraud-detector/README.md

 - Trained a **Random Forest model**
 - Achieved strong fraud detection performance without overfitting

+To make an API call using FastAPI:
+  - I did use prompt enegineering skills to create a data set.
+  - The data set generate input for the pre-trained model and runs tests on it.

 ---

 ## 📂 Project Structure

 ```
 fraud-detector/
+├── app/
+│   └── main.py
 ├── data/                  # Input CSV (ignored in repo)
 ├── model/                 # Trained model (.pkl)
 ├── notebooks/